gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 #### From Home

-Let's change your home page template (`layouts/index.html`) in order to use the new header Partial we just created:
+Let's change your homepage template (`layouts/index.html`) in order to use the new header Partial we just created:

 ```html
 $ vi themes/zafta/layouts/index.html